ston-fi/jvp-core/doc/architecture.md

 ## Reset vote

-To reset their vote a vote participant sends both votes values as 0.
+To reset their vote a voting participant sends both votes values as 0.

 ## Checking Jetton